 Limitations when working with IDM

-The IDM is intended to function specifically as forwarder for modular and scripted inputs, or to obviate the need to route cloud-based inputs through an on-premise forwarder.
-Therefore, the following functions are not intended to be performed on the IDM:
+The IDM is intended to function specifically as a forwarder for modular and scripted inputs, or to obviate the need to route cloud-based inputs through an on-premise forwarder.
+The following functions are not intended to be performed on the IDM:

 - Search capabilities are capped for users on IDM.
 The IDM is not intended to function as a search head.